-County health department (CHD) epidemiologists report their county's influenza and ILI surveillance data weekly into the Department's EpiGateway website.
+County health department (CHD) epidemiologists report their county's influenza and ILI surveillance data weekly into The Florida Department of Health's EpiGateway website.
 Data from these reports is used to classify influenza activity as: no activity, mild, moderate, or elevated.
 Setting-specific influenza activity and influenza trend information is also reported by CHDs as available.
 EpiGateway data provided by CHDs creates a county-by-county breakdown of influenza and ILI activity around the state.